webempoweredchurch/wec_map/README.txt

  * Allows to delete and edit the tx_wecmap_cache table directly

 == Map FE Users ==
  * Proof of concept for showing all FE Users in the Backend
  * Provides link to directly edit a user's record
+ * Needs the API key to be specified globally from the Extension Manager

+== Map in BE records ==
+ * Shows a map for every BE user record
+ * Needs the API key to be specified globally from the Extension Manager

 = Design =